xl-yang/fastcache/README.md

 # fastcache
-A lightweight in-memory cache for Node.js
+An easy-to-use lightweight in-memory cache for Node.js

 ## Installing